apache/ozone/hadoop-hdds/docs/content/design/overwrite-key-only-if-unchanged.md

       ReplicationConfig replicationConfig, long expectedUpdateID)
 ```

-The intended usage of this API, is that the existing key details are read, then used to open the new key, and then data is written, eg:
+The intended usage of this API, is that the existing key details are read, perhaps inspected and then used to open the new key, and then data is written.
+In this example, the key is overwritten with the same data in a different replication format.
+Equally, the key could be rewritten with the original data modified in some application specific way.
+The atomic check guarantees against lost updates if another application thread is attempting to update the same key in a different way.

 ```
 OzoneKeyDetails exisitingKey = bucket.getKey(keyName);
+// Insepect the key and decide if overwrite is desired: boolean shouldOverwrite = ... if (shouldOverwrite) {
   try (OutputStream os = bucket.rewriteKey(existingKey.getBucket, existingKey.getVolume,
     existingKey.getKeyName, existingKey.getSize(), existingKey.getGeneration(), newRepConfig) {
   os.write(bucket.readKey(keyName))
 }